canshot/css/README.md

 4. _layouts/ - This directory contains templates that are used to style certain types of posts within the site.
 For example, new blog posts will use the HTML layout defined in post.html.

+###STEP
+1. Install jekyll
+2. Use jekyll to generate a static site
+3. Start local server to view my site